cseanburns/electronic_resource_mgmt/src/08-workflow.md

 > The most basic KB should contain metadata about inventory information or holdings data such as:
 > publication title, identifiers like ISSNs for serials, ISBNs for monographs, etc.
 > But KBs are also used to manage catalog data, link resolver data, interlibrary loans, subscription information, and more.
-> See [GOKb Global Open Knolwedge Base][gokb]) as an example and a list of publications about this open source product: [GOKb Publications][gokb_pubs].
+> See [GOKb Global Open Knowledge Base][gokb]) as an example and a list of publications about this open source product:
+> [GOKb Publications][gokb_pubs].

 In [Anderson's second article (chapter 3)][anderson2014b], the emphasis shifts to the importance of analyzing a library's workflow before selecting ERM software.
 Anderson underscores that workflow-based standards, even if they are not true technical standards, are important due to the diverse operational needs of libraries.
 Anderson's article invites us to think critically about how different libraries may prioritize distinct aspects of the ERM process.
-This article should help you draw connections to [Samples and Healy][samples2014] and their discussion of proactive versus reactive troubleshooting.
+This article should help you draw connections to [Samples and Healy][samples2014] and their discussion of *proactive* versus *reactive troubleshooting*.

 These two readings highlight the financial pressures inherent in ERM, particularly regarding acquisitions, budgets, subscriptions, and purchasing, as discussed in Anderson's paper on the [Elements of Electronic Resource Management][anderson2014a] and in the multiple discussions about the role vendors play in electronic resource management.
 The market and the economics of this area of librarianship weigh heavily on everyday realities.

 We will follow up on this in the next section when we will read about the market and the economics of electronic resources.
 For example, in both Anderson readings, we learn about the CORE recommended practice (RP), or the [Cost of Resource Exchange][cost_exchange], developed by NISO.
 CORE brings together three aspects of our previous discussions: software, funds, and interoperability.
 The *CORE RP* describes how ILS and ERM systems communicate the costs of electronic resources between each other.
 Its existence hints at the pressures librarians have had in dealing with complex budget issues.
 Although these articles were published before the pandemic, the pandemic continues to make these issues more complicated for libraries.
+(We will long live in a post-pandemic world.)

 While we spent time discussing technical standards, we also learn about [TERMS][terms2].
 This is an attempt to standardize the language and processes involved with electronic resource management.
 Aside from the CORE standard, we learn about standardizing attempts at licensing, which includes the *COUNTER* and *SUSHI* usage-related standards that outline the communication, collection, presentation, and the formatting of usage statistics for electronic resources such as ebooks, journals, databases, and more.

 We have discussed interoperability and what it takes for multiple systems to connect and transfer data between each other.
 We primarily discussed this with respect to link resolver technology.